Is North Korea targeting university for elites?

 Pyongyang University of Science and Technology, or PUST, is run by evangelical Christians, and due to exposure to foreign faculty members, pupils are heavily vetted for something Madden calls "political reliability" before they are admitted.

-The university is still highly outward-looking by North Korean standards, in a nation where foreign professors are relatively rare.
+The university is still highly outward-looking by North Korean standards, in a nation where foreign academics are relatively rare.

 Even so, it's expected that students report on their interactions with foreign staff.